 Marketing artifacts Description Requirements 14.
 Offer logo You are required to provide two offer logos on AppSource: one in 48x48 pixels resolution for your app's search page one in 216x216 pixels resolution for your app's details page Both logos needs to be uploaded as .png images Structure Your logo should be designed and optimized for a digital medium, not a traditional print based logo.
 Monitors emit light and paper absorbs light.
 Make sure you change the format, as you don't want to end up with weird, inaccurate color representation.
-Color calibration across devices can affect the look and feel of your app: Required 14.A Offer logo for your app's search page (.png, 48x48 pixels) 1 offer logo for your app's search page: 48x48 pixels resolution png image Required 14.B Offer logo for your app's details page (.png, 216x216 pixels) 1 offer logo for your app's details page: • 216x216 pixels resolution • .png image Required
+Color calibration across devices can affect the look and feel of your app: All colors can be achieved by merging RGB (red, green, and blue) light, but monitors display only a limited range of the visible spectrum at a low-medium resolution, usually 72-75 dots per inch.
+Print production usually requires a four-color process CMYK (cyan, magenta, yellow, black) in high resolution of at least 300 dpi.
+Required 14.A Offer logo for your app's search page (.png, 48x48 pixels) 1 offer logo for your app's search page: • 48x48 pixels resolution • .png image Required 14.B Offer logo for your app's details page (.png, 216x216 pixels) 1 offer logo for your app's details page: • 216x216 pixels resolution • .png image Required

 Marketing artifacts Description Requirements Marketing artifacts 15.
 Videos Pictures tell more than a 100 words - make sure to leverage this when promoting your offer.
 Large amounts of information are easier to take in when visualized.
 Using videos that demo your offer are therefore ideal to create intertest and enable prospects to learn more about your offer quickly.
 On AppSource videos will play when customers select the associated video thumbnail on your app's details page.
 Formatting and General requirements (cf. section 0.A-D) to keep in mind when creating videos: A minimum of one video is recommended (up to a maximum of 5 are permitted).
 Language in videos can be either local or English Note, videos made in local language must have subtitles in English.
 Make the right references from the get go: Only include screenshots & demo of the newest UI.
 Reference Microsoft's brand names correctly: Only refer to Microsoft Dynamics 365 or Microsoft Dynamics 365 Business Central.
 Don't make references to acronyms, old Dynamics 365 brand names/logos or demo old UIs.
 Don't include logos or trademarks in your video.
-Structure Choose the type of videos that you want to include You can create 4 different types of marketing videos: "Why" videos "How & What" videos "Getting Started" videos "Getting Started" videos "Getting Started" videos "Getting Started" videos "Customer testimony" videos Customer testimony" videos Recommended incorporate them) in "Checklist D".
+Structure Choose the type of videos that you want to include You can create 4 different types of marketing videos: "Why" videos "How & What" videos "Getting Started" videos "Getting Started" videos "Getting Started" videos "Customer testimony" videos Customer testimony" videos Recommended incorporate them) in "Checklist D".
 Example of a video that is set up according to our best practices: A "How and What product video" from Open Door Technology